Axway/streams-open-docs/content/en/docs/streams/architecture/_index.md

 Platform infrastructure must support Kubernetes PersistentVolumes.
 See [Volumes](#volumes) section for details.

-#### Encrypting Secret data at rest
+#### Encrypting secret data at rest

 To improve security, you should encrypt k8s secret data at rest.
-See https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data for more details.
+See [Encrypting Secret Data at Rest](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data) for more details.

-{{< alert title="Note" color="primary" >}} We strongly recommend to use a KMS provider instead of storing the raw encryption key in the EncryptionConfig file.
-Using a locally managed key doesn't protect against a host being compromised since the encryption keys are stored on the host in a file. {{< /alert >}}
+{{< alert title="Warning" color="warning" >}} We strongly recommend you to use a KMS provider instead of storing the raw encryption key in the `EncryptionConfig` file.
+Encrypting secrets with a locally managed key protects against an `etcd` compromise, but it fails to protect against a host compromise.
+Since the encryption keys are stored on the host in the `EncryptionConfig` YAML file, a skilled attacker can access that file and extract the encryption keys.{{< /alert >}}

 ### Performance goals